KraysonStudios/NoxLauncher/README.md

 It fast ⚡.

-- On comparasion with others minecraft launchers and mostly with official minecraft launcher; Nox Launcher is blazingly fast on startup.
+- On comparasion with others minecraft launchers and mostly with official Minecraft Launcher; **Nox Launcher** is blazingly fast on startup.

 It multiplatform ✨.